cd /usr/ports/java/openjdk8

 /var/db/solr/solr.xml

-All files are configured to have your solr instances running in
+All files are configured to have your solr instances running in:

 /var/db/solr/<instancename>